| | |

 adding wet to dry to make sourdough breakfast sandwiches

 Add in buttermilk (or milk) and sourdough starter.
-Mix until combined.
-Add 2-4 Tbsp extra buttermilk if needed.
-Use hands to help combine
+Mix until combined, it will be very crumbly!
+Use your hands to combine it into a dough ball.
+Add 1-2 Tbsp extra buttermilk if needed.

 rolling out biscuit dough for sourdough breakfast sandwiches